etijskens/et-micc/LINKS.rst

 * `Property-based tests for the Python standard library (and builtins) <https://github.com/Zac-HD/stdlib-property-tests>`_
 * `a pytest plugin designed for analyzing resource usage <https://github.com/CFMTech/pytest-monitor>`_
 * `ward - A modern Python test framework <https://github.com/darrenburns/ward>`_
+* `The Clean Architecture in Python - How to write testable and flexible code <https://breadcrumbscollector.tech/the-clean-architecture-in-python-how-to-write-testable-and-flexible-code/>`_

 Debugging and logging
 ---------------------